 Factor 4: effect of alloying elements

-In the annealed state, carbide forming elements (such as Mo, W, V, Ti, Cr, etc.) are mainly concentrated in the carbide phase, while non carbide forming elements (such as CO, Ni, Si, etc.) are mainly concentrated in the ferrite phase.
+The results indicate that the distribution of alloying elements in the original microstructure is not uniform.
+In the annealed state, carbide-forming elements such as Mo, W, V, Ti, and Cr are primarily found in the carbide phase, while non-carbide-forming elements like CO, Ni, and Si are primarily found in the ferrite phase.

-In view of the above reasons, in order to homogenize austenite during quenching and heating of alloy steel, it is necessary to heat it to a higher temperature and hold it for a longer time.
+Therefore, the austenite homogenization process of alloy steel takes much longer than that of carbon steel.
+To achieve homogenization of austenite during the quenching and heating of alloy steel, it is necessary to heat it to a higher temperature and hold it for an extended period.